djseth-81/Maritime-Dashboard/README.md

 ### Bug Fixes
 - Fixed issue with vessel positions not converting coordinates correctly between 2D and 3D maps
 - Fixed issue with shapes weren't being displayed on the map as intended
+- Fixed issue where providing multple values for filters returned no ships

 ### Other
 - N/A